The spirit of Italian elegance and romance

 Dedicated to the 'Youth of Love', the ancient palazzo of Villa Lysis drips in Old-World beauty and ancient Italian architecture.

 Half-hidden by Mediterranean pines, the villa was used by Feren as a self-imposed exile to escape a scandal in his home country.
-It now welcomes visitors to Capri looking for slice of culture and an insight into the troubled life of its former owner.
+It now welcomes visitors to Capri looking for a slice of culture and an insight into the troubled life of its former owner.

 On an Amalfi Coast yacht charter, yacht-goers will find the villa is conveniently located in close proximity to the central Piazzetta of Capri, near Marina Grande.